-I’m one of those who are conscious about fresh breath and I can’t seem to stop asking how can I make my breath smell good all day?
-This question sounds elementary, but whether you agree or not, oral care is one of the issues many teachers are facing.
-You might be asking the same question and looking for ways to get fresh breath throughout the day.
+I’m one of those people who are concerned about having fresh breath, and I couldn’t stop asking how can I make my breath smell good all day.
+Whether you agree or disagree, oral care is one of the problems many teachers are facing.
+Perhaps you too are also wondering how you can get fresh-smelling breath all the time.

 I had a teacher who has been the talk of our class for a terrible breath.
-We wanted to tell her but couldn’t find a way that will not embarrass her.
+We wanted to tell her but couldn’t find a way how.
+She might feel embarrassed.
 No one actually dared so we graduated without having the chance to let her know.
 I felt guilty because had we told her, she would’ve done something to correct the issue.
-I just hope someone had told her.
+I just hope someone did.

-This is why I’m writing this post believing that you as a teacher need the extra effort to ensure a fresh-smelling breath more than anyone else.
-You don’t want to have a negative impact on your interactions with others especially your students like my high school teacher had.
+This is why I’m writing this post believing that you as a teacher need the extra effort to ensure a fresh-smelling breath all the time.
+You don’t want to have a negative impact on your interactions with others especially your students — just like my high school teacher had.

 <<Did you know that forcing volume on your voice dries the mouth?
 Invest in a good microphone.

 Having a fresh breath makes you feel confident.
 Whether you’re teaching kindergarten or handling a PTA meeting, it is a key to a great smile.
 If you’ve been too busy to put special attention to what gives you fresh breath, don’t miss it this time.
 So let’s answer the question…

 How Can I Make my Breath Smell Good All Day?

 Brushing your teeth twice a day is a good habit that gives you healthy white teeth and a clean mouth.
 The food you eat leaves sugar on the teeth that eventually forms a clear film called plaque.